chenh19/lab/excel_tutorial.md

 # Fast medium-scale data processing with Excel
 When dealing with medium sized datasets (dozens or hundreds of entries), it can be awkward.
-On the one hand, it might not be worthwhile to specially learn and write an R script; on the other hand, it would be very tiresome to do the processing manually.
+On the one hand, it might not be worthwhile to specially learn and write an R script for it; on the other hand, it would be very tiresome to do the processing manually.
 I will introduce herein some handy tools that are perfect for this situation and can expedite the data processing.

 ## Data trimming
 Always do data trimming first.
 In most cases, data doesn't come neat and uniform.
-Sometimes you might need to combine datasets that have different formatting, sometimes there might be a lot of blank cells or duplicates in a sheet.
+Sometimes you need to combine datasets that have different formatting, sometimes there might be a lot of blank cells or duplicates in a sheet.
 If the data is not trimmed first, you will very likely lose data entries during analyzing and you won't be able to trace back.

 ### 1. replace
-**replacing empty cells with N/A:**
+**Replacing blank cells with "N/A":**

-- Select the entire desired region manually (do not use Ctrl+A)
+- Select the entire desired region manually (do not use Ctrl+A because you may miss some cells)
 - Ctrl+H to bring up the "Find and Replace" window
 ![](fig/1-1.png)
-- Find what: (leave blank)
+> Find what: (leave blank)
-- Replace with: N/A
+> Replace with: N/A
 - Replace All
 ![](fig/1-2.png)